 Disadvantaged Business Enterprise Program

-All DBE questions related to current open bids identified on the Procurement Services Open Bids and RFPs web site are to be submitted through Public Purchase as identified in the project's contract documents.
-Do not submit these questions to the DBE Liaison listed below.
+All DBE questions related to current open bids identified on the Procurement Services Open Bids and RFPs web site are to be submitted through Bids and Tenders as identified in the project's contract documents.
+Do not submit these questions to the DBE Liaison listed.

 As recipients of federal transportation funds, Placer County must comply with all federal regulations, and make every effort to encourage and assist in the outreach and participation of DBE firms.
 The goal of the program is to ensure non-discrimination and create a level playing field in which DBEs can compete fairly for Department of Transportation (DOT)-assisted contracts.

 The current DBE Program includes a Race-Conscious component that will require race-conscious contract specific goals to be incorporated into all DOT-funded consultant and construction contracts.
 Race-Conscious contract goals and Good Faith Efforts (CFR 49 Part 26.53) will be required as part of the program compliance and will include all certified DBEs.